garywill/BigSearch/src/README.md

 ### Basic

-- 🔎 Use any search engines or inquery websites (multiple simultaneously) from one page.
-Any websites that support **GET/POST** request.
+- 🔎 Use any search engines or inquery websites (multiple uninterruptedly) from one UI.
+Any websites that support **GET/POST**.
   > E.g: Google, DuckDuckGo, Youtube, eBay, Github etc. Or the stock of a supermarket near your home (if it supports).
 Customizable.
 50+ built-in.
 - 🔎 **User** adding custom-defined search engine ([details](#How-to-edit-search-engines)) (syncronizable in extension)
 - 🔎 Support using **browser-installed** search engines (browser extension, so can directly use those you've added into browser, Firefox only)